smdsbz/smdsbz.github.io/_posts/2018-7-8-CS294-drl-notes.md

 **Bellman Error**

-1. Build two Q networks, current running policy and target policy respectively
+1. Build two Q networks, the exploring policy and the update target respectively
 2. Calculate state-value by multiplying the series of actions you take and their weights, i.e. Q
 3. Calculate state-action-value by $$r + \gamma \max_{a'} Q$$
-4. The Bellman error is the advantage of the Q value where target Q thinks best against Q value of average action
+4. The Bellman error is the differenct in Q values between the exploring policy and target policy

 The rest will be basic RTFM :smile:.